AI-Generative-IoT/AI-Generative-IoT/README.md

 The Electronic Handbook of Data Science is a digital compendium that reports on knowledge, news, and trends in the field of data science.
 It is divided into the topics of algorithms, data structures, machine learning, programming languages and software, and particularly supports the publication of NLP-generated user stories and applications.

-The development of the handbook also includes generative models for realistic use cases, which are created from synthetically generated data that are themselves generically derived from original data sources and made available on GitHub.com.
+The development of the handbook generally includes outstanding contributions from repositories on GitHub.com released under the MIT license, as well as generative models for realistic use cases created from artificially generated data, which in turn are generically derived from original data sources and made available via GitHub.com.
+The user stories are created by authors and the editor of The Electronic Handbook of Data Science at https://medium.com/the-electronic-handbook-of-data-science, whereas the collection of repositories originates from various sources within the GitHub.com ecosystem.

 *Information for Readers:*